 This is an Insight article, written by a selected partner as part of GAR's co-published content.
 Read more on Insight

-This chapter addresses the general question of how to conduct arbitration proceedings for construction disputes, with particular focus on organisational issues that commonly arise in this type of dispute.
+This chapter addresses the general question of how to conduct arbitration proceedings for construction disputes, with a particular focus on organisational issues that commonly arise in this type of dispute.

 From the authors’ experience, most construction arbitrations are referred to international arbitration institutions, which can be explained by the truly international nature of the underlying contracts that concern large and high-profile construction projects and often involve contracting parties – including subcontractors, insurers, reinsurers and financial institutions, as well as states and state entities – from multiple foreign jurisdictions.
 In addition to the arbitration law applicable at the seat of the arbitration (the lex arbitri), attention should always be given to any institutional rules that the parties have chosen to govern their arbitration.
-According to a survey of international arbitration users in the construction industry carried out by Queen Mary University of London in 2019, the ICC arbitration institute is the most widely used arbitral institution for international construction disputes, without doubt owing to the fact that the standard International Federation of Consulting Engineers contract forms refer to the ICC Rules of Arbitration.
-Indeed, the authors’ experience that forms the basis for this chapter is derived mainly from construction arbitrations under the ICC Rules, but also draws upon experience from international arbitrations under other leading arbitration institutions (the London Court of International Arbitration (LCIA), the International Centre for Dispute Resolution (ICDR), the Stockholm Chamber of Commerce (SCC), the Swiss Chambers’ Arbitration Institution, the Hong Kong International Arbitration Centre and the Singapore International Arbitration Centre, to name a few), and can also be applied in the context of ad hoc arbitral proceedings.
+According to a survey of international arbitration users in the construction industry carried out by Queen Mary University of London in 2019, the ICC arbitration institute is the most widely used arbitral institution for international construction disputes, without doubt owing to the fact that the standard International Federation of Consulting Engineers contract forms refer to the ICC Rules.
+Indeed, the authors’ experience that forms the basis for this chapter is derived mainly from construction arbitrations under the ICC Rules, but also draws on experience from international arbitrations under other leading arbitration institutions (the London Court of International Arbitration (LCIA), the International Centre for Dispute Resolution (ICDR), the Stockholm Chamber of Commerce, the Swiss Chambers’ Arbitration Institution, the Hong Kong International Arbitration Centre and the Singapore International Arbitration Centre, to name a few), and can also be applied in the context of ad hoc arbitral proceedings.

 Organisation of the proceedings